thenativeweb/wolkenkit/README.md

 # wolkenkit

-wolkenkit is a semantic JavaScript backend.
+wolkenkit is a CQRS and event-sourcing framework for JavaScript and Node.js.

 ![wolkenkit](images/logo.png "wolkenkit")

 > wolkenkit is a CQRS and event-sourcing framework for JavaScript and Node.js. wolkenkit uses an event-driven model based on DDD to setup an API for your business in no time.
 This way, wolkenkit bridges the language gap between your domain and technology.

-For details see the [wolkenkit website](https://www.wolkenkit.io) and the [documentation](https://docs.wolkenkit.io).
-Also, you are welcome to <a href="http://slackin.wolkenkit.io" target="_blank" rel="noopener noreferrer">join us on Slack</a>, and have a look at the [previously asked questions at Stack Overflow](http://stackoverflow.com/questions/tagged/wolkenkit).

-If you are curious on what's next, have a look at the [roadmap](roadmap.md).

 ## Table of contents